delliott0000/PyDoorBuilder/API/HTTP/Common.md

 # Introduction
 This file documents shared behaviour and definitions that are used across all HTTP endpoints.
-For more information on specific endpoints, please see [Contents](https://github.com/delliott0000/PyDoorBuilder/tree/master/API/HTTP/Contents).

 Before we can jump straight in, we must first define a few things, and consider our end goals for the API.